Guide to Sources in Education

 Education at a Glance: OECD Indicators.
 1992-.

-Includes indicators from 30 OECD member countries on demographics, social and economic context; costs and human and financial resources; access, participation and progression; school environment and school/classroom processes; graduate output of institutions; student achievement and adult literacy; and labor market outcomes.
+Includes indicators from 30 OECD member countries on demographics; social and economic contexts; costs and human and financial resources; access, participation, and progression; school environment and school/classroom processes; graduate output of institutions; student achievement and adult literacy; and labor market outcomes.

 Q. 378 W894